 Boviteq offers reproductive and genetic solutions to clients across the US from its world-class In Vitro Fertilization (IVF) lab in Madison, Wisconsin.

 Working with Accredited OPU (Ovum Pick Up) centers, clients can take advantage of Boviteq's innovative reproductive technologies.
 Our goal is to offer the best options available to our clients that will optimize the reproductive career of their elite animals and manage their herds' genetic advancement.

-As the Director, US Business Development, Dr. Shantille Kruse is responsible for veterinary collaboration, client relationships and retention as well as technical inquiries related to OPU/IVF services.
+As the Director, Boviteq Business Development North America, Dr. Shantille Kruse is responsible for veterinary collaboration, client relationships and retention as well as technical inquiries related to OPU/IVF services.

 Shantille was raised on a diversified sheep and cattle operation near Tecumseh, Nebraska.
 Being actively involved in the livestock industry since childhood was extremely influential on her career ambitions of serving the cattle industry and its stakeholders.
 She earned her B.S. in Animal Science from the University of Nebraska, followed by her M.S. in Biomedical Science at the Animal Reproduction and Biotechnology Lab at Colorado State University.
 There her research focused on improving cryopreservation techniques for both in vivo- and in vitro- produced bovine embryos.